Census Dots

 Native American/Other

-Of the 675 places in Georgia, Tucker is the 28th most populous.
+Tucker is ranked the 30th most populous place in Georgia, out of 675 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Tucker was ranked the 28th most populous place in the 2020 Census.

 Tucker's White Population